+Names of students who are under consideration for possible retention (a.k.a. "the watchlist") are due to the building administrator no later than January 31.
 The parents of any elementary child, who is having difficulty and who is a potential candidate for retention, shall be notified in writing by March 1 from the school office.
-The parents shall be encouraged to arrange a telephone or personal conference with the child's teacher to discuss the problem.
+The parents shall be encouraged to arrange a telephone or personal conference with the child's teacher to discuss concerns prior to making a final determination regarding a retention within the current grade level.